View Document Text

 following changes:

-Item 5 has been updated to disclose our new advisory fee.
+Item 4 and 5 have been updated to disclose our new Diversified Income SMA Model Strategies.

 Currently, our Brochure may be requested by contacting Melissa Boccaci, Chief Compliance Officer of NEPWA